-• NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may increase with duration of use.
-Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk.
-(See WARNINGS.)
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
+This risk may occur early in treatment and may increase with duration of use (see WARNINGS).

-Cataflam® (diclofenac potassium immediate-release tablets) is a benzeneacetic acid derivative.
-Cataflam is available as immediate-release tablets of 50 mg (light brown) for oral administration.
+Cataflam™ (diclofenac potassium tablets, USP) 50 mg are a benzeneacetic acid derivative.
+Cataflam™ (diclofenac potassium tablets, USP) are available as tablets of 50 mg (light brown) for oral administration.
 The chemical name is 2-[(2,6-dichlorophenyl)amino] benzeneacetic acid, monopotassium salt.
 The molecular weight is 334.25.
-Its molecular formula is C14H10Cl2NKO2, and it has the following structural formula
+Its molecular formula is C14H10Cl2NKO2, and it has the following structural formula:

 Diclofenac is 100% absorbed after oral administration compared to IV administration as measured by urine recovery.
 However, due to first-pass metabolism, only about 50% of the absorbed dose is systemically available (see Table 1).
-In some fasting volunteers, measurable plasma levels are observed within 10 minutes of dosing with Cataflam.
+In some fasting volunteers, measurable plasma levels are observed within 10 minutes of dosing with diclofenac potassium tablets.
 Peak plasma levels are achieved approximately 1 hour in fasting normal volunteers, with a range of .33 to 2 hours.
 Food has no significant effect on the extent of diclofenac absorption.
 However, there is usually a delay in the onset of absorption and a reduction in peak plasma levels of approximately 30%.

 |PK Parameter||Normal Healthy Adults

 |Absolute Bioavailability (%)|

 |Oral Clearance (CL/F; mL/min)|

 |Renal Clearance (% unchanged drug in urine)|

 |Apparent Volume of Distribution (V/F; L/kg)|

 |Terminal Half-life (hr)|

 The apparent volume of distribution (V/F) of diclofenac potassium is 1.3 L/kg.

 Diclofenac diffuses into and out of the synovial fluid.
 Diffusion into the joint occurs when plasma levels are higher than those in the synovial fluid, after which the process reverses and synovial fluid levels are higher than plasma levels.
-It is not known whether diffusion into the joint plays a role in the effectiveness of diclofenac.Metabolism
+It is not known whether diffusion into the joint plays a role in the effectiveness of diclofenac.Elimination

 Five diclofenac metabolites have been identified in human plasma and urine.
 The metabolites include 4'-hydroxy-, 5-hydroxy-, 3'-hydroxy-, 4',5-dihydroxy- and 3'-hydroxy-4'-methoxy diclofenac.
 The major diclofenac metabolite, 4'-hydroxy-diclofenac, has very weak pharmacologic activity.
-The formation of 4'-hydroxy-diclofenac is primarily mediated by CPY2C9.
+The formation of 4'-hydroxy-diclofenac is primarily mediated by CYP2C9.
 Both diclofenac and its oxidative metabolites undergo glucuronidation or sulfation followed by biliary excretion.
-Acylglucuronidation mediated by UGT2B7 and oxidation mediated by CPY2C8 may also play a role in diclofenac metabolism.
-CYP3A4 is responsible for the formation of minor metabolites, 5-hydroxy- and 3'-hydroxy-diclofenac.
-In patients with renal dysfunction, peak concentrations of metabolites 4'-hydroxy- and 5-hydroxy-diclofenac were approximately 50% and 4% of the parent compound after single oral dosing compared to 27% and 1% in normal healthy subjects.
+Acylglucuronidation mediated by UGT2B7 and oxidation mediated by CYP2C8 may also play a role in diclofenac metabolism.
+CYP3A4 is responsible for the formation of minor metabolites, 5-hydroxy and 3'-hydroxy-diclofenac.
+In patients with renal dysfunction, peak concentrations of metabolites 4' hydroxy- and 5-hydroxy-diclofenac were approximately 50% and 4% of the parent compound after single oral dosing compared to 27% and 1% in normal healthy subjects.

 Diclofenac is eliminated through metabolism and subsequent urinary and biliary excretion of the glucuronide and the sulfate conjugates of the metabolites.
 Little or no free unchanged diclofenac is excreted in the urine.
 Approximately 65% of the dose is excreted in the urine and approximately 35% in the bile as conjugates of unchanged diclofenac plus metabolites.
 Because renal elimination is not a significant pathway of elimination for unchanged diclofenac, dosing adjustment in patients with mild to moderate renal dysfunction is not necessary.
-The terminal half-life of unchanged diclofenac is approximately 2 hours.Drug Interactions
+The terminal half-life of unchanged diclofenac is approximately 2 hours.Special Populations

 When co-administered with voriconazole (inhibitor of CYP2C9, 2C19 and 3A4 enzyme), the Cmax and AUC of diclofenac increased by 114% and 78%, respectively (see PRECAUTIONS, Drug Interactions).